 On November 24, 2014, the FBI Detroit Field Office issued an official press release that it had arrested 16 people in a telemarketing and real estate ponzi scheme, netting the offenders over $20 million from 290 victims nationwide who thought they were investing in bank-owned homes.
-According to the authorities, telemarketers lied about the values of the homes, telling investors that they were purchasing homes worth many times more than the current sales prices.
+According to authorities, telemarketers lied about the values of the homes, telling investors that they were purchasing homes worth many times more than the current sales prices.

 State and federal law require licensing for most real estate services and activities that involve real estate investments, sales, or loans.
 When in doubt, contact state licensing authorities to see if an activity is regulated or contact a real estate attorney for an opinion.

-- Funding.
 When purchasing property, use a title or escrow company to disburse purchase funds to a seller, even in a cash transaction.
 Title companies will also provide title insurance to verify property ownership, address property liens, confirm property taxes, and itemize money disbursements in a transaction.

-Real estate transactions involve many documents that include but are not limited to sales agreements, deeds, mortgages, discharges, liens, settlement statements, authorizations, and resolutions.
+Real estate transactions involve many documents that include, but are not limited to, sales agreements, deeds, mortgages, discharges, liens, settlement statements, authorizations, and resolutions.
 Review these documents with a real estate agent or a real estate attorney.

 Successful real estate investing requires patience and reliable information.
 Rushing into a transaction without thoroughly performing one’s own due diligence or hiring experienced professionals to do the same is an open invitation to deep financial disappointment.

 About the Author: Since 1990, attorney David Soble has represented lenders, loan servicers, consumers and business owners in real estate, finance and compliance matters.
 For over 24 years, he has been involved in thousands of real estate transactions and has successfully negotiated and saved millions for his business and consumer clients.